d-demirci/docker-horizon-core-web/README.md

 docker-compose up -d
 ```

 The web application is exposed on TCP port 8980.
 You can login with default user *admin* with password *admin*.
 Please change immediately the default password to a secure password.

-## Update and Maintenance
+## Start the OpenNMS Horizon Service

-The entrypoint script is used to control starting behavior.
+The entry point script is used to control starting behaviour.
 You can provide the following arguments in you `docker run` command or in your `docker-compose.yml`.

 ```
--f: Just start Horizon binary and do nothing else.
+-f: Apply existing overlay configuration and OpenNMS Horizon on foreground.
--i: Initialize database, pristine configuration files and data directory, do not start Horizon
+-i: Initialise startup configuration, database, apply overlay configuration and to database schema update if necessary, do *not* start OpenNMS Horizon.
--s: Initialize database, pristine configuration files and data directory and start Horizon
+-s: The same as `-i` but start OpenNMS Horizon afterwards, this should be the default option.
 ```

+## Update OpenNMS Horizon service

+OpenNMS Horizon updates can change the database schema or invalidate configuration files.
-In case you want to update existing configuration the configuration initialization is guarded by the `configured` file in `/opt/opennms/etc`.
+If you want to enforce a database schema and configuration migration update, place a file "do-upgrade" in your etc-overlay configuration update.
-You can update the database by deleting the `configured` file and run with `-s`.
+It will ensures the guard file `${OPENNMS_HOME}/etc/configured` gets deleted and the `install -dis` command is enforced to run.

+It will migrate your existing database and configuration files or give hints about configuration files which require manual merges.

 ## Support and Issues